totalspectrum/spin2cpp/docs/basic.md

 ### INPUT$

+A predefined string function.
+There are two ways to use this.

+The first, and simpler way, is just as `input$(n)`, which reads `n` characters from the default serial port and returns a string made of those characters. `input$(1)` is thus a kind of `getchar` to read a single character.

-A predefined string function. `input$(n, h)` reads up to `n` characters from handle `h`, as created by an `open device as #h` statement.
+The second form, `input$(n, h)` reads up to `n` characters from handle `h`, as created by an `open device as #h` statement.
 If there are not enough characters to fulfil the request then a shorter string is returned; for example, at end of file an empty string "" will be returned.
-If no `h` is specified (just `input$(n)` is used) then the default serial device will be used.

 Example:
 ```